 4. Now add muthiyas and bananas.

-5. Cover and let it cook for 1 hour or so.
+5. Cover and let it simmer for 30 minutes on the lowest gas.

 1. Traditionally lot more oil is added for cooking this winter special delicacy.